Altes Rathaus Lahnstein | © Stadt Lahnstein

 Kaiserplatz 1, 56112 Lahnstein

-The Rhenish half-timbered building with its Gothic hall on the ground floor dates back to the 15th century.
-It once housed the market hall and the court hall.
-Especially striking is the baroque bell turret with the old fire bell.
-Inside the building, remnants of medieval painting are still preserved.
-The murals in the hall depict the deposition of King Wenceslaus of Bohemia in the year 1400 in Lahnstein.
+The Rhineland half-timbered construction with its Gothic hall on the ground floor dates back to the 15th century.
+Once, the market hall and the court chamber were located there.
+Particularly noteworthy is the Baroque bell tower with the old fire bell.
+Inside the building, remnants of medieval painting have been preserved.
+The paintings in the hall depict the deposition of King Wenzel of Bohemia in the year 1400 in Lahnstein.

 The Citizen's Pride

 For more than 500 years, the distinctive Old Town Hall has shaped the face of Oberlahnstein.
-The building, with its unique roof rider carrying the fire bell, is not only a beautiful example of early Rhenish half-timbered architecture, it is also one of the oldest half-timbered town halls in Germany.
-It was built in the 15th century in a central location at the marketplace.
-The imposing structure impressively demonstrates the importance of the city in the late Middle Ages; it was a visible expression of the pride of the citizens of Oberlahnstein.
+The building, with its unique roof turret bearing the fire bell, is not only a very beautiful example of early Rhenish half-timbered architecture but is also one of the oldest half-timbered town halls in Germany.
+It was built in the 15th century at a central location in the market square.
+The imposing structure impressively illustrates the city's significance in the late Middle Ages; it was the visible expression of the pride of the citizens of Oberlahnstein.

-In the building, first documented in 1507 as "Gemeinde Hus," the affairs of the city were managed henceforth, here justice was administered, and in the older hall, still built in the high Gothic style on the ground floor, markets were held.
-Thus, the town hall united under its roof self-governance, court, and market rights, alongside the right to establish a city wall, the three most important achievements granted to Oberlahnstein through the awarding of city rights in 1324.
+In the building, first documented in 1507 as "Gemeinde Hus," the affairs of the city were directed from then on, judicial proceedings were held, and the market was conducted in the older hall on the ground floor, which was constructed in the High Gothic style.
+Thus, the town hall united under its roof the rights of self-administration, judiciary, and market, alongside the right to establish a city wall, the three most important achievements granted to Oberlahnstein with the conferment of city rights in 1324.

-Over the years, the old town hall was used in many different ways.
-The large council room on the upper floor served temporarily as a pharmacy and classroom.
-On the ground floor was the office for the night watchman and later for the police station, as well as the 'Bulles' (prison) known in popular slang as 'citizen obedience' and the fire department equipment room.
-On the attic, grain and other natural contributions collected as rent and dues were stored.
+Over the years, the old town hall has been used for various purposes.
+The large council chamber on the upper floor served for some time as a pharmacy and classroom.
+The ground floor housed the night watchman’s service room, later the police station, as well as the 'Bulles'—the popularly referred to citizens' prison—and the fire department's equipment room.
+The attic was used to store grain and other natural goods received as rent and dues.
 Today, the Old Town Hall houses the city archive and the local museum.

-The significant and eventful history of the city of Oberlahnstein is still present in the Old Town Hall today.
+The significant and eventful history of the town of Oberlahnstein is still evident in the Old Town Hall today.
 Paintings in the hall depict the election and deposition of King Wenceslaus, who ruled the Holy Roman Empire from 1378 to 1400 and was deposed in Lahnstein.
-On the southern gable are depicted King Ludwig the Bavarian, who granted city rights to Oberlahnstein, and Diether von Isenburg, who lived in Lahnstein as Archbishop and Elector of Mainz from 1461 to 1474, each represented with their coat of arms.
+On the southern gable, King Ludwig the Bavarian, who granted Oberlahnstein its city rights, and Diether of Isenburg, who lived in Lahnstein from 1461 to 1474 as Archbishop and Elector of Mainz, are each represented with their coats of arms.

-In front of the building is the old marketplace with the medieval market fountain, whose baroque wooden structure was reconstructed according to old plans in 1937.
+In front of the building lies the old marketplace with the medieval market fountain, whose baroque wooden structure was reconstructed according to old plans in 1937.

 Mehr anzeigen Weniger anzeigen